-The London Enterprise Panel is not a legally distinct entity and is thereby established with the Greater London Authority as its accountable body through which it must operate.
+LEAP is not a legally distinct entity and is thereby established with the Greater London Authority as its accountable body through which it must operate.

 The Freedom of Information Act 2000 (FoIA) gives the public the right to request information held by public authorities, including the GLA.
 The Act aims to ensure that public sector bodies are open and accountable and encompasses any recorded information.

 The Environmental Information Regulations 2004 (EIR) provides a similar public right to access, and relates to environmental information held by public authorities.